VanshPT/SoftGo-Starter-Kit-Quick-Setup-for-Django-Apps/README.md

 *Kickstart your software or project development with prebuilt authentication and dashboard features!*

 ### 🚀 **What is SoftGo?**
 SoftGo (Software + Django) is your go-to Django starter kit, designed to help developers—quickly set up the foundational elements of a project or software.
-With all essential features like login, signup, dynamic user dashboards, and remember-me functionality, you can skip the repetitive tasks and focus directly on building your actual use case.
+With all essential features like login, signup, dynamic user dashboards, running Asynchronous functions in backend, and remember-me functionality, you can skip the repetitive tasks and focus directly on building your actual use case.
 SoftGo takes care of the groundwork, allowing you to move fast and build smarter!

 ### 💡 **Why SoftGo?**
 SoftGo is perfect for those who want to hit the ground running without having to waste time building basic authentication, dashboard management, or user sessions from scratch.
 If you're a student, hackathon participant, freelancer, or developer looking for a head start in Django-based projects, **SoftGo** is built for you! 💼